PinkDiamond1/docs-24/docs/reference/glossary.md

 ### Locator
 A URL-like string for referencing resources.
 Also see [the extended documentation][locators].

-### Module
-A single Starlark script that defines a sequence of instructions to execute inside an enclave (think "module" in the same sense as a Python module).

 ### Package
 A directory containing [a `kurtosis.yml` file][kurtosis-yml] and any additional modules and static files that the package needs.
 Also see [the extended documentation][packages].